 Other operating expenses consist primarily of technology and infrastructure (third-party Software as a Service "SaaS"), commitments to charity, transaction based costs (program expenses, association fees, processor fees, losses from Member-disputed transactions, and fraud), depreciation and amortization of property and equipment and intangible assets, general and recurring legal fees, rent, certain sales tax related costs, office related expenses, public relations costs, professional service fees, travel and entertainment, and insurance.
-Costs associated with technology and infrastructure, rent, depreciation and amortization of or property and equipment and intangible assets, professional service fees, travel and entertainment, and insurance costs, sublic relations costs, utilities, office-related expenses and insurance technology and infrastructure (hird-party subscriptions), depreciation and amortization of property and equipment and intangible assets, general and recurring legal fees, rerelated expenses, public relations costs, professional service fees, travel and entertainment, public relations costs, utilities, office-related expenses and insurance technology and infrastructure (hird-party subscriptions), depreciation and amortization of property and equipment and intangible assets, general and recurring legal fees, rerelated expenses, public relations costs, professional service fees, travel and entertainment and insurance vary based upon our investment in infrastructure, business development, risk management and internal controls and are generally not correlated with our operating revenues or other transaction metrics.
+Costs associated with technology and infrastructure, rent, depreciation and amortization of our property and equipment and intangible assets, professional service fees, travel and entertainment, public relations costs, utilities, office-related expenses and insurance technology and infrastructure (third-party subscriptions), depreciation and amortization of property and equipment and intangible assets, general and recurring legal fees, rent, office-related expenses, public relations costs, professional service fees, travel and entertainment and insurance vary based upon our investment in infrastructure, business development, risk management and internal controls and are generally not correlated with our operating revenues or other transaction metrics.